Catmaniscatlord/MURV/dc-geolocation-intro.md

 distance from the estimated point to each AP and the measured distance is minimized with an appropriate algorithm.

-In my setup I placed each of my four APs on each vertex 1 meter square with my laptop in the middle as the wireless device.
+In my setup, I placed each of my four APs on each vertex 1 meter square with my laptop in the middle as the wireless device.
 This shape was chosen due to its ease in marking the location of the APs.
 I collected data in this setup and saved it in TestValues.csv, the names